LiangWenshuo1118/doc/example-of-param.md

-# Specify the Run process

-In the run process of the DP-GEN, we may use different softwares or versions for exploration, labeling, and training.
-We can specify the task as we expect in param.json.
+# Example-of-param.json

 We have provided different examples of param.json in dpgen/examples/run/.
 In this section, we give a description of the param.json, taking dpgen/examples/run/dp2.x-lammps-vasp/param_CH4_deepmd-kit-2.0.1.json as an example.
+This is a param.json for a gas-phase methane molecule.
 Here, DeePMD-kit (v2.x), LAMMPS and VASP codes are used for training, exploration and labelling respectively.

-## Specify the basics
+## basics

 The basics related keys in param.json is given as follows